 During the procedure it is important for you to keep absolutely still.
-During the examination, the nurse will be able to see and hear you.
-The CT table moves and breathing instructions may be given to you during the scan.
+The CT table moves during the scan and the Radiographer will be able to see and hear you throughout the scan.

 An intra-venous contrast agent may be used during the CT scan.
 In general, contrast agents do not have side effects.
 However, if you notice anything unusual about your health after the examination, please contact the examination department or on-call doctor.